kingsoftcloud/terraform-provider-ksyun/website/docs/d/lb_backend_server_groups.html.markdown

     * `timeout` - timeout of the health check.
     * `unhealthy_threshold` - Unhealthy threshold of health check.
     * `url_path` - path of the health check.
+  * `protocol` - The protocol of the backend server group.
+Valid values: 'TCP', 'UDP', 'HTTP'.
+Default `HTTP`.
   * `vpc_id` - Virtual private network ID.
 * `total_count` - Total number of BackendServerGroups that satisfy the condition.